2026 Update for the Grand Canyon North Rim

 What are my SOS options?
 And so much more.

-We share everything we did to prepare logistically in our Rim to Rim Grand Canyon Hiking Guide.
+We share everything we did to prepare mentally and logistically in our Rim to Rim Grand Canyon Hiking Guide.

 Testimony

-We wrote a 52 full page guide for Grand Canyon Rim hike to take out the guesswork, no matter which routes you plan to take.
+We wrote a 52 full page guide that you can download (PDF) in minutes, with interactive links, for Grand Canyon Rim hike.
+Let us take out the guesswork, no matter which routes you plan to take.

 After months of training and preparing, we hiked the Grand Canyon Rim to Rim to Rim in both directions.
-What an epic trip — that required loads of planning.
+What an epic trip — that required lots of planning.

 Even if you just want to embark on the south rim day hike from South Kaibab to Bright Angel Trail, this guide will help, showing you all the waypoints and more.